golfsap/memory-card/README.md

 - Randomized Disney characters fetched from an API
 - Score tracking with best score updates
 - Dynamic card shuffling after each selection
-- Image validatioin to prevent broken image links
+- Image valiidation to prevent broken image links
 - Responsive design for desktop and mobile devices

 ## Technologies Used